When it comes to metal fabrication processes, roll forming is one of the most affordable available.

 Roll forming is almost always the answer for medium-to-high-volume projects.
 A great sheet metal roll forming company will also aid in part design and may be able to cut tooling costs by optimizing the part for roll forming.

-A comprehensive partnership with a good roll former can offer you value from the beginning to the end of your project.
+A comprehensive partnership with a good roll forming company can offer you value throughout your project.
 From design consultation to finished goods inventory management for immediate shipment, your roll forming partner should look for ways to cut your costs and lead times.

 (Editor's note: This article was originally published in September 2017 and was recently updated.)